apify/apify-docs/docs/actors/running.md

 - Abort run - immediately abort the actor run.
 This is the default option.
 - Gracefully abort run - the actor run receives a signal about aborting via the `aborting` and `persistState` events and is force-aborted after 30 seconds.
 This is helpful in cases where you plan to resurrect the run later because it saves the actor's state.
 When resurrected, the actor can re-start where it left off.

-You can abort a run in the Apify console using the **Abort** button or via API using the [Abort run](/api/v2#/reference/actor-runs/abort-run/abort-run) endpoint.
+You can abort a run in the Apify Console using the **Abort** button or via API using the [Abort run](/api/v2#/reference/actor-runs/abort-run/abort-run) endpoint.

 ## Resurrection of finished run